-kubectl set context tutorial
+kubectl set context & use context Command Examples

 When you work on Kubernetes projects, you will have to work with multiple kubernetes clusters at a time in your workstation.
-It could be clusters that are part of the same environments or different environments.
-Even while learning, you might have to deal with more than one cluster.

 A context is a set of parameters (cluster, namespace, user) present in the kubeconfig file that are required to connect to a kubernetes cluster.
 A single kubeconfig file can contain more than one context.